-The Directors proposed a final dividend of 8% less 28% tax, and a special dividend of 2.5% less 28% tax, making a total dividend of 10.5% less 28% tax, totalling RM39,082,795 in respect of the year ended 31 December 2004, subject to the approval of the stockholders at the forthcoming Annual General Meeting.
-The financial statements do not reflect this proposed final dividend and special dividend, which will be accounted for as an appropriation of retained profits in the year ending 31 December 2005.
+The Directors proposed a final dividend of 10.25% less 28% tax, totalling RM38,152,253 in respect of the year ended 31 December 2005, subject to the approval of the stockholders at the forthcoming Annual General Meeting.
+The financial statements do not reflect this proposed final dividend, which will be accounted for as an appropriation of retained profits in the year ending 31 December 2006.